roryl/lucee-book/properties.md

 When trying to use the setter but passing the wrong type, and it throw an error like: `invalid call of the function setMyValue (componentWithPropertiesType.cfc), first Argument (myValue) is of invalid type, can't cast String [test] to a value of type [struct]`

 {% gist id="roryl/5fbeecc3f9dde7289f519b7963db6a72",file="use_type.cfm" %}{% endgist %}

+Providing a default value with a type will have no effect on the checking of the default value during creation.
+The type annotation only affects when calling the setter or getter.